Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Modal GUIs have advantages over WIMP GUIs in certain app-design contexts.
 We have posted the Modal-GUIs toolkit as an open-source Github repo
 for the benefit of app developers at large.
-It gives them a viable alternative to WIMP
-and facilitates the development of keyboard-only apps.
+It facilitates the development of keyboard-only GUI apps.
 This toolkit target's a solo-developer dev scenario.

 ## What is a Modal GUI?